 Flexible opening hours: I am not committed to set office hours so I can offer a wide range of appointment times including weekdays, nights, and weekends.
 Working from home allows me to provide this flexibility much more easily than I could from a separate office location.

-So how does an online consult work?
+So how does a telehealth consult work?
 The same way a face-to-face appointment does, just via an electronic video call instead of in person.

 I conduct appointments in my home office with the same consideration of privacy and security I would for an in person consult.
 During the consult I can share my computer screen with you to show and discuss information sheets.
 We can see and hear each other as in a face-to-face consult.

 If you like to put a face to a name or know more about who I am before you schedule an appointment, you can see my photo and information on the ‘about us’ section of my website (http://www.botanicnutrition.net.au/about-us/) or you can give me a call on 0404094658.